 - Mrs. Peacock, a corrupt politician's wife, also tries to pull this a few times on the other guests with exclamations of disgust, and is usually called out on it.

 - Coffin Joe: Brazilian horror film icon Zé do Caixão, AKA Coffin Joe in other countries, is a complete sadist whose hideous acts include murder, torture and rape.
 Surprisingly however, he is utterly disgusted with the idea of violence being used on children, as he believes they are only the gracious thing that mankind has to offer.
 This even guaranteed him a Villainous BSOD in one film when he learns that one of the girls he kidnapped and murdered earlier was pregnant.

 - Con Air: Cyrus "The Virus" Grissom may be the epitome of evil (he himself likes to brag that he killed more people then cancer), but he draws the line at rape.
-This is made apparent when he warns Serial Rapist Johnny 23 what will happen if he steps out of line: "If your dick jumps out of your pants, you jump out of this plane."
+This is made apparent when he threatens to have Serial Rapist Johnny 23 thrown off the plane if he tries to lay a hand on the female prison guard on the aircraft.

 - Conspiracy: This is played with a lot in this World War II docu-drama.
 Some are stated outright, but a lot are subtly hinted at.